DevratSingh/Myprojects/README.md

 </div>

-## Autonomous Parking for Non-holonomic vehiclce
+## Autonomous Parking for a Non-holonomic vehiclce
 This project was designed to complete the following challenge.
 The race course entailed a

 The base problem here was to desgin a system which enables a non-holonomic vehicle to autonomously park.
 Moreover, for testing the said functionaility, a final test was preset, which entailed a timed routine in which the car starts from a known point, then proceeds towards the first parking spot